MicrosoftDocs/microsoft-365-docs/microsoft-365/security/intelligence/criteria.md

 * Modify or manipulate webpage content without your consent.

 Software that changes your browsing experience must only use the browser's supported extensibility model for installation, execution, disabling, or removal.
-Browsers that don't provide supported extensibility models are considered non-extensible and shouldn't be modified.
+Browsers that don't provide supported extensibility models are considered nonextensible and shouldn't be modified.

 #### Installation and removal